 Scarface, Bugsy … and Lucky Gets Pinched

-Capone used a tunnel to go from the Arlington to casinos or dinner at the Southern Club and Ohio Club or frequent a legendary underground bowling alley.
+Capone used to make the short trek from the Arlington to casinos or dinner at the Southern Club and Ohio Club, or frequent a legendary underground bowling alley.
 In a rush, he called a cab – just to cross Central Avenue safely.

 Originally a cigar store, the Ohio Club still stands.
 The upstairs casino has been turned into apartments while the ground floor and loft provide intimate dining and a nightclub packed to capacity even for a Tuesday lunch crowd in search of gourmet burgers.
 Owner Mike Pettey restored the venue to its Prohibition-era heyday, evoking memories of live performances from Al Jolson and Mae West, and heated gaming from the likes of Capone, Bugsy Siegel, Bugs Moran and Lucky Luciano.

 “So much of this place is like an onion,” Pettey said.
 “The more you peel, you more you find.”